NMDA receptor antagonist: Mechanism of action

 The NMDA receptor is an ionotropic receptor that allows for the transfer of electrical signals between neurons in the brain and in the spinal column.
 For electrical signals to pass, the NMDA receptor must be open.
 To remain open, glutamate and glycine must bind to the NMDA receptor.
 An NMDA receptor that has glycine and glutamate bound to it and has an open ion channel is called "activated."

 Chemicals that deactivate the NMDA receptor are called antagonists.
-NMDAR antagonists fall into four categories: Competitive antagonists, which bind to and block the binding site of the neurotransmitter glutamate; glycine antagonists, which bind to and block the glycine site; noncompetitive antagonists, which inhibit NMDARs by binding to allosteric sites; and uncompetitive antagonists, which block the ion channel by binding to a site within it.
+NMDAR antagonists fall into four categories: Competitive antagonists block binding to neurotransmitter glutamate sites; glycine antagonists block binding to glycine sites; noncompetitive antagonists inhibit binding to NMDARs allosteric sites; and uncompetitive antagonists block binding to a site within the ion channel.